khedoros/uw-engine/README.md

 Function D: 3 arguments.
 First arg is a palette index.
 Second is text (these two are the same as function 0).
 Third arg is the number of a .voc sound file to play.

 Function E: 2 arguments.
-Might pause on current frame for different amounts of time, depending on whether audio is enabled.
+Pauses on current frame for different amounts of time, depending on whether audio is enabled.
 Current frame is used as a frame number arg. arg0 is used as a time if flag bit5 is clear, arg1 is used if flag bit5 is set.
 I think bit5 is related to whether digital sound is active or not.
+I chose to use the same timing as in function 3, and it seems to be about right.

 Function F: 0 arguments.
 Plays the "Klang" sound effect (MIDI bank 1, patch 3, using 0-based numbering)